Immerse yourself in UC Berkeley

 - 4 Distinct Program Tracks: 1) architecture, 2) landscape architecture, 3) city planning + urban studies, 4) sustainable environmental design

-- The College of Environmental Design programs are ranked #1 among all public universities in the USA.
+- Programs within the College of Environmental Design are ranked #1 among all public universities in the United States.

 CED's is housed in Wurster Hall, home to an exceptional array of activities and resources for CED-GAP students: